Recording life-changing journeys

 The museum holds regular unveiling ceremonies to commemorate new registrants who have inscribed their family names on the wall.
 See our Welcome Wall Unveiling page for the latest dates.

 Twice a year new panels of names are unveiled with a ceremony.
 The next ceremony is planned for September/October 2018.
 It is a free public event and all are welcome to join.
-Register now to have your name on the Welcome Wall and attend the next unveiling ceremony.

 The arrival of waves of migrants by boat and plane is one of the major themes in Australia’s history.
 Located outdoors on the museum's northern boundary, the wall faces Darling Harbour and Pyrmont Bay where some of the many new settlers arrived.

 Accessible all year-round, take a stroll along the bronzed panels and learn more about the migration experience as well as reading the names engraved.

 Find a name and read the stories of people who struggled against poverty and of people who struck it rich – from involuntary migrants such as convicts from the First Fleet, unaccompanied migrant children in the Big Brother Movement, post-war refugees and migrants of more recent times who’ve chosen modern Australia as a place to settle.
 You can also use the Welcome Wall kiosk in the museum's foyer to search and read people's stories.

 Become a Maritime Museum Member and receive FREE or discounted entry to all our events and exhibitions, as well as many other benefits.